-Even after they've searched out the best transportation and accommodation deals, visitors can discover that the cost of food in the UK can put a surprisingly big dent in a small budget.
-But it is possible to keep your daily food spend under control.
+Even after they've searched out the best transportation and accommodation deals, visitors are often surprised to discover what a big dent the cost of food in the UK can put in a small budget.
+But it is possible to keep your daily food spending under control.

 One easy thing you can do is watch your tipping.
 Tipping - or the service charge - is often added to your bill - so the check you receive already has the tip included.
 If you aren't sure, don't be embarrassed to ask.
 If service is included, you can add a little more if you've been impressed with the service, but it's not expected.